alexyou8021/alexyou8021.github.io/about.md

 permalink: /about/
 ---

 I am currently a student in his sophomore year at the University of Texas at Austin.
 I am pursuing a Bachelor of Science degree with a major in Computer Science and a minor in Business Foundations.
+I am currently looking for summer software engineering internship opportunities for 2017 and 2018.

 ### More Information

 I enjoy playing sports in my free time, participating at competitive levels in ultimate frisbee, football, basketball, and track.
-I also enjoy socializing with friends, watching movies, and exploring nature.
+I also enjoy socializing with friends, watching movies, and exploring cities.

 ### Contact me